 - LAUSD Military Child Identifier — In January 2014, Los Angeles partnered with LAUSD to update all registration and enrollment forms to include a question that asks every parent if he or she served in the military.
 Upon full implementation in the next year, this question will be asked of all 700,000 parents who enroll their children in LAUSD.
 With this data, the school district will be eligible for millions in federal military impact aid which can be used to provide supportive services to military-connected students and their families.

 - Passage of California Proposition 41, the California Veterans Housing and Homeless Prevention Bond Act — Mayor Garcetti served on the steering committee of Proposition 41 and was part of a strong coalition that ensured voter approval of the bill.
 The measure allocates $600 million toward the renovation and creation of multi-family affordable housing units solely for veterans throughout the state.

-- Partnership with 211 LA County Veterans Resources Portal – Los Angeles partnered with LA County 211 and USC to launch: LAVeteransPortal.com.
-The Portal is an innovative, web-based platform where veterans and their families can find housing, employment, mental health, and health care services.
+- Partnership with 211 LA County Veterans Resources Portal — Los Angeles partnered with LA County 211 and the University of Southern California to launch LAVeteransPortal.com.
+The portal is an innovative, web-based platform where veterans and their families can find housing, employment, mental health, and health care services.
 This portal has the most extensive and vetted directory of veterans services in the region.

-- “VetsGo511″ Mobile App – In an effort to better connect veterans to public transportation, we partnered with Metro to launch “VetsGo511.”
-The new mobile-enabled site is a one-stop source for veterans, active duty personnel, and military families to better access public transportation and supportive services in the Los Angeles region.
+- VetsGo511 Mobile App — In an effort to connect veterans to public transportation, Mayor Garcetti partnered with Metro to launch VetsGo511.
+The new mobile-enabled site is a one-stop source for veterans, active duty personnel, and military families to access public transportation and supportive services in the Los Angeles region.